-So, I’ve started a new job as a Senior Database Engineer at Salesforce, and one of the services I help provide is adding users to MySQL.
-We have some nice chef recipes, so all I have to do is update a few files, including adding in the MySQL password hash.
+One of the services our database engineers provide is adding users to MySQL.
+We have some nice Chef recipes, so all I have to do is update a few files, including adding in the MySQL password hash.

 Now, when I added myself, I just logged into MySQL and generated a password hash.
 But when my SRE (systems reliability engineer) colleague needed to generate a password, he did not have a MySQL system he could login to.